Calabonga/Calabonga.Commandex.Shell/README.md

 ## History of changes

+### v2.5.0 2025-06-29

+* Nuget-packages dependencies updates installed
+* All commands updated to 2.5.0 engine use
+* `IVersionService` removed.
+Version now taken from `Assembly`
+* Menu `About` some helpful links added.

+### v2.0.0 2025-06-20

+* ` viewModelLocator:ViewModelLocator.AutoBindingViewModel="True"` for some views implemented.
+* Nuget-packages dependencies updates installed

 ### v1.10.0 2024-10-12

 * New parameter created globally - `SettingsPath`.
 It appends possibility store commands settings files separately from commands.
 If it not set then command settings env-files will store in the commands folder.